Jimmy MacLeod, President and Treasurer

 Steve has lived in southern Oregon since obtaining his B.A. from U.C.
 Berkeley in 1979.
 He started Rogue Valley Electric where he is now a supervisor, and is experienced with builders, developers and the County land use process.
 His passion is preserving and restoring Rogue Basin farmlands and floodplain habitats.
 “Most of southern Oregon’s river floodplains are critical habitat for endangered coho salmon and deserve protection.
 This has been largely ignored during the development process.
 My Rogue Advocates work provides a voice for the voiceless.”
 Steve also serves on the North Applegate Watershed Protection Association board, co-chairs the Applegate Sustainable Aggregate Project and co-founded SAVE (Save Applegate Valley Environment).

 Nicole is passionate about sustainable communities and has raised over $16 million to advance environmental initiatives and increase access to education.
 She recently graduated with an MBA in Social Innovation and holds a B.S. in Ecology & Resource Management.
 She studied natural systems to explore how we can mimic nature in the management of working lands, like agriculture and forestry, instead of supporting systems that work against it.
-She has traveled to 15 countries, led close to 100 wilderness backpacking trips, and is a passionate urban garden consultant who grows as much of her own organic food as possible.
+She has traveled to 15 countries, led more than 70 wilderness backpacking trips, and is a passionate urban gardener who grows as much of her own organic food as possible.

 Craig Anderson, Land Use Program Manager